lcspires/tk-data-preparer/README.md

 ```

 1. Select an Excel, CSV, or TXT file.
-2. View the columns in the listbox.
+2. Reorder and select the columns you want to keep.
+3. Set the minimum number of characters for the first column.
-3. Click "Generate TXT" to save the cleaned data.
+4. Click "Generate TXT" to save the cleaned data.

 ## Test